bitkeeper/zif.sedna/src/zif/sedna/README_sednaobject.txt

 sequence methods.
 XPath results are readonly, so this class mainly provides length and accessors.

-Initialize a SednaXPath with a cursor and an XQuery expression:
+Initialize a SednaXPath with a cursor an XQuery expression, and an optional
+parser:

     >>> from sednaobject import SednaXPath
     >>> curs = conn.cursor()